Bishop’s resignation latest in series of difficulties for Church of England

 The Bishop of Liverpool’s resignation is the latest development in what has been a tumultuous time for the Church of England.

+One woman accused the Right Reverend Dr John Perumbalath of kissing her without consent and groping her, and another woman accused him of sexual harassment, according to Channel 4 News.

+Bishop Perumbalath, who denies all the claims, said he had decided to retire without any admission of fault or liability, but to avoid the issue being “a distraction”.

-Here, the PA news agency takes a look at how events have unfolded in recent months.
+Here, we take a look at how events have unfolded in recent months.

 The independent review by Keith Makin into the Church of England’s handling of allegations of serious abuse by the late John Smyth is published.